The Musical Kaleidoscope Story

 Bailes Brothers on a 7" LP Single

 This country record is on Columbia a 7″ 33-1/3 LP disk.
-The Bailes Brothers here are singing “You’ll Always be the only One.”
+The Bailes Brothers here are singing “You’ll Always be the Only One.”
 From the mid-1940s through the fifties, the Bailes Brothers were one of the most popular close-harmony duet singing acts.
 Popular and country music issued on Columbia LPs, 45s, and 78s had a red label.
 Blue labels were reserved for classical records, and green labels for semi-classical.

 Columbia 7" LP Classical Records